Motley, Minnesota

-Motley is a city in Morrison and Cass counties in the U.S. state of Minnesota.
+Motley is a city in Morrison and Cass Counties in the U.S. state of Minnesota.
 The population was 680 at the 2020 census.
-The main part of Motley is located within Morrison County; only a minor part of the city extends into Cass County.
+Most of Motley is in Morrison County, with a small part extending into Cass County.

 The Cass County portion of Motley is part of the Brainerd Micropolitan Statistical Area.

 History

 Motley was laid out in 1874.
 A post office has been in operation at Motley since 1873.

-In 1881, the Northern Pacific Railway built a 20 by 40 ft passenger station on the east side of 2nd Street (between Front Street and Main Street) and built a 24 by 60 ft freight depot on the west side of 2nd Street.
-A spur line ran south from the mainline along 4th Avenue to a planing mill that was located on the bank of the Long Prairie River (just south of Cemetery Road).
+In 1881, the Northern Pacific Railway built a 20 by 40 ft passenger station on the east side of 2nd Street (between Front Street and Main Street) and a 24 by 60 ft freight depot on the west side of 2nd Street.
+A spur line ran south from the mainline along 4th Avenue to a planing mill on the bank of the Long Prairie River (just south of Cemetery Road).
 The spur line was removed by 1920.

 Geography

-Motley occupies the northwest corner of Morrison County, with a small portion extending east into Cass County.
+Motley is in the northwest corner of Morrison County, with a small portion extending east into Cass County.
 The city is bordered to the south by Motley Township in Morrison County, to the east and north by May Township in Cass County, and to the west by Villard Township in Todd County.

 U.S. Highway 10 and Minnesota State Highways 64 and 210 are three of the main routes in the city.
 US 10 leads southeast 30 mi to Little Falls, the Morrison county seat, and west-northwest 25 mi to Wadena.
 Highway 210 leads east 22 mi to Brainerd; it departs westward from the city with US 10, but splits off to lead west 22 mi to Hewitt.
 Highway 64 leads north from Motley 49 mi to Akeley.

-According to the U.S. Census Bureau, Motley has a total area of 1.45 sqmi, of which 1.39 sqmi are land and 0.06 sqmi, or 4.21%, are water.
-The Crow Wing River, which forms the Morrison–Cass County line, passes through Motley to the north and east of the city center, flowing easterly to join the Mississippi River southwest of Brainerd.
+According to the U.S. Census Bureau, Motley has an area of 1.45 sqmi, of which 1.39 sqmi is land and 0.06 sqmi, or 4.21%, is water.
+The Crow Wing River, which forms the Morrison–Cass County line, passes through Motley north and east of the city center, flowing easterly to join the Mississippi River southwest of Brainerd.
 The Long Prairie River, an east-flowing tributary of the Crow Wing, forms part of the southwest border of the city.